Welcome to Wiregrass Georgia Technical College!

 Financial Aid is awarded assuming full-time status.
 If you do not register as a full-time student, your financial aid will be adjusted to your actual enrollment hours.
 Financial Aid will be paid for classes that are in your program of study.
 You must submit all documents requested by the Financial Aid Office.
 You must maintain Satisfactory Academic Progress (SAP) according to the college SAP policy.

-Any financial aid credit balances are loaded onto a personal preloaded VISA card or sent by direct deposit (ACH credit) to a checking or savings account around the 28th day of the semester.
-Please keep your address or bank account information up to date to avoid delays in receiving your debit card or direct deposit funds.
+Any financial aid credit balances are written out in check form and mailed to the address listed in BanWeb or sent by direct deposit (ACH credit) to a checking or savings account around the 28th day of the semester.
+Please keep your address or bank account information up to date to avoid delays in receiving your check or direct deposit funds.
 Your financial aid status must not have changed prior to the time refunds are processed.

 PELL and SEOG can be received for certain certificate programs.
 Check with the Financial Aid Office on the technical certificate programs that are approved for federal aid.